cberner/redb/docs/design.md

 ### Regional allocator state
 The regional allocator is a buddy allocator and allocates pages within the region.
-Its buddy allocator implementation relies on the `PageAllocator` described above.
+Its buddy allocator implementation relies on the `BtreeBitmap` described above.
 * 1 byte: max order
 * 3 byte: padding to 32bits aligned
 * 4 byte (repeating): end offset of order allocator state